 In a residence hall setting, the concern of the residential life staff is the community living environment.
 Every effort is made to develop an atmosphere where students may learn and develop positive academic and social habits.
 Rules and regulations have been established to ensure that the rights of the individual, as well as those of the community, are upheld.
 Students are required to adhere to all policies and regulations outlined in this Policy Manual and in any publications designed for specific residence areas.

 - Alcohol Policy – The College adheres to all New York State laws regarding the distribution, possession, and consumption of alcoholic beverages.
 Persons under the age of 21 are prohibited from purchasing, possessing or consuming any type of alcoholic beverage anywhere on campus at any time, including all residence hall rooms and apartments.
+Persons who are under the age of 21 may not possess empty alcohol containers, including but not limited to beer bottles/cans, wine bottles/boxes, and liquor bottles.
 Students age 21 or older may possess and consume alcohol in any residence hall room or apartment, but they are prohibited from purchasing alcohol for or providing alcohol to minors.
-Students are also required to comply with the Ithaca College Student Conduct Code (section 7.1.2) and the Ithaca College Campus Event Policy (Volume II, section 184.108.40.206), contained in of the Ithaca College Policy Manual.
+The following are prohibited in residence halls and apartments, for all persons, regardless of age: high risk drinking paraphernalia, including but not limited to beer pong tables and beer bongs/funnels; and all drinking games, with or without alcohol.
+Students are also required to comply with the Ithaca College Student Conduct Code (section 7.1.2) and the Ithaca College Campus Event Policy (Volume II, section 126.96.36.199), contained in of the Ithaca College Policy Manual.
 (Also see Volume II, section 2.8.8, "Drug and Alcohol Policies".)

 - Community Responsibility – Students are members of a residence hall or apartment community and are expected to act responsibly and not interfere with the rights, comfort, or safety of their roommate(s) and other students.